wyang1106/kafka-deb-packaging/README.md

 Kafka heap optimization:
 ---
-While there were patches that optimize kafka heap usage - this should be setup in `/etc/default/kafka`, as well as ulimits.
-Kafka can open lots of files, so in most cases ulimit for opened files should be changed from default.
+`KAFKA_HEAP_OPTS` is set in `/etc/default/kafka`, as well as ulimits.
+These configs are pulled by init script.
+Kafka opens lots of files, so in most cases ulimit for opened files should be changed from default.
-Opposed to patching this in `./bin/kafka-run-class.sh`, maintaining a var in `/etc/default/kafka` is much more flexible way.

 Distribution support
 ---